tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/certified/connect-kafka.md

 # Connect to Kafka

 Apache Kafka is a distributed event store and stream-processing platform.
-Tapdata Cloud supports building data pipelines with Kafka as the source and target database, and this article describes how to add Kafka to Tapdata Cloud.
+Tapdata Cloud supports the creation of data pipelines with Apache Kafka as the source and target database.

+The following article provides a detailed guide on how to add Kafka to Tapdata Cloud.
+It walks you through the process of integrating Kafka into Tapdata Cloud, allowing you to leverage its capabilities for building efficient data pipelines.

 ## Preparations